ktresearch/ngs_genotyping_macaque/readme.md

 ---

-This repository contains all code to reproduce the analysis in the article "Development and evaluation of a rapid and cost-efficient NGS-based MHC class I genotyping method fro macaques by using a prevalent short-read sequencer".
+This repository contains all code to reproduce the analysis in the article "Development and evaluation of a rapid and cost-efficient NGS-based MHC class I genotyping method for macaques by using a prevalent short-read sequencer".

 ### requirements: